Singular quasilinear elliptic systems with (super-) homogeneous conditions: Introduction and main results

-Problem (\ref{p}) arises in several fields of application.
-For instance, it appears in the study of non-Newtonian fluid mechanics both for $p,q>2$ (dilatants fluids) and for $1<p,q<2$ (pseudoplastic fluids), see \cite{A}.
-If $p,q=2$ they are Newtonian fluids.
-It also arises in the study of population dynamics \cite{P}, quasiconformal mappings \cite{Ho} and other topics in geometry \cite{U}.

-Recently, singular system (\ref{p}) with cooperative structure was mainly studied in \cite{GHM,GHS,MM}.
-In \cite{MM} existence and boundedness theorems for (\ref{p}) was established by using the sub-supersolution method for systems combined with perturbation techniques.
-In \cite{GHM} one gets existence, uniqueness, and regularity of a positive solution on the basis of an iterative scheme constructed through a sub-supersolution.
-In \cite{GHS} an existence theorem involving sub-supersolution was obtained throught a fixed point argument in a sub-supersolution setting.
-The semilinear case in ( \ref{p}) (i.e. $p=q=2$) was considered in \cite{G,HMV,MKT} where the linearity of the principal part is essentialy used.
-In this context, the singular system (\ref{p}) can be viewed as the elliptic counter-part of a class of Gierer-Meinhardt systems that models some biochemical processes (see, e.g. \cite{MKT}).
+Recently, singular cooperative system ($\mathcal{P}$) with $\delta =0$ was mainly studied in \cite{GHM,GHS,MM}.
+In \cite{MM} existence and boundedness theorems for ($\mathcal{P}$) was established by using sub-supersolution method for systems combined with perturbation techniques.
+In \cite{GHM} one gets existence, uniqueness, and regularity of a positive solution on the basis of an iterative scheme constructed through a sub-supersolution pair.
+In \cite{GHS} an existence theorem involving sub-supersolution was obtained through a fixed point argument in a sub-supersolution setting.
+The semilinear case in ($\mathcal{P}$) (i.e. $p_{i}=2$) was considered in \cite {G,HMV,MKT} where the linearity of the principal part is essentially used.
+In this context, the singular system ($\mathcal{P}$) can be viewed as the elliptic counter-part of a class of Gierer-Meinhardt systems that models some biochemical processes (see, e.g. \cite{MKT}).
 It can be also given an astrophysical meaning since it generalize to system the well-known Lane-Emden equation, where all exponents are negative (see \cite{G}).
-The complementary situation for system (\ref{p}) with respect to (\ref{h1}) is the so-called competitive system, which has recently attracted much interest.
-Relevant contributions regarding this topic can be found in \cite{GHS,MM2,MM3}.
+The complementary situation for system ($\mathcal{P}$) with respect to (\ref{h1} ) is the so-called competitive system, which has recently attracted much interest.
+Relevant contributions regarding this topic can be found in \cite {GHS,MM2,MM3}.
+It is worth pointing out that the aforementioned works have examined the subhomogeneous case $\Theta >0$ of singular problem ($\mathcal{P }$) where